Like it or not, many of your employees spend around half of their waking workweek at the office. And for some, it can even be a majority.

-- Healthcare.
-After salary, this benefits staple is of the utmost importance to many job candidates and typically includes medical, dental, vision and/or life insurance coverage for employees and their families.
-In our survey, health insurance was one of the two most wanted employee benefits, along with paid time off.
+- Health insurance.
+After salary, this staple benefit is of the utmost importance to many job candidates and typically includes medical coverage for employees and their families.
+In our survey, this benefit came in at No. 1, with 81% of employers offering it to their staff.

 - Paid time off.
-Whether it’s for vacation, illness or bereavement, PTO — personal time off — is highly valued by employees and a great way to combat burnout.
-Two weeks is standard for new hires, but three or more weeks of PTO can be hard to pass up for many candidates.
+Whether it’s for vacation, illness or bereavement, personal time off (PTO) is highly valued by employees and a great way to combat burnout.
+Two weeks is standard for new hires, but three or more weeks of PTO can be hard for many candidates to pass up.

 - Retirement savings plans.
 A tax-advantaged 401(k) plan can be an excellent way to motivate employees to save for retirement.
 Offering to match contributions up to a certain amount is a big plus in the eyes of workers and can encourage them to stick with your firm.